3 German parties aim to start formal coalition talks

 “We couldn't push through the speed limit, but in other places we're very satisfied,” said the Greens' co-leader, Robert Habeck.

-The prospective partners also say they won't raise income taxes, something that the Social Democrats and Greens had wanted for top earners, but will encourage investment in combating climate change and in digitization.
+The prospective partners also say they won't raise taxes, something that the Social Democrats and Greens had wanted for top earners, but will step up and facilitate investment in combating climate change and in digitization.

+They plan to raise Germany's minimum wage to 12 euros ($13.90) per hour in the new government's first year - a demand of the Social Democrats and the Greens - and to replace a welfare payment system loathed by left-wing supporters.
+They also want to reduce Germany's minimum voting age for national and European Union elections from 18 to 16.

 Lindner’s Free Democrats have tended to ally with the Union over the past four decades, whereas the Greens traditionally lean left and governed Germany as the junior partners in a Social Democrat-led government between 1998 and 2005.

+The coalition talks aren't guaranteed to succeed, but the only politically plausible alternatives would involve the Union, which is currently in turmoil — focused on digesting its defeat and finding a new leadership.

-The only politically plausible alternatives would be a government led by the Union with the Greens and Free Democrats as junior partners, or a rerun — this time led by Scholz — of Merkel's often bad-tempered “grand coalition” of Germany's traditional big parties.
+The alternatives would be a government led by the Union with the Greens and Free Democrats as junior partners, or a rerun — this time led by Scholz — of Merkel's often bad-tempered “grand coalition” of Germany's traditional big parties.

 Merkel, who has led Germany since 2005, announced in 2018 that she wouldn't seek a fifth term.